ArtHitParade

 A dragon is in a slightly dominant attitude relative to the other one.
 Both are imperial in the five fingered variant.
 They probably represent the emperor and his heir, same as the pairs of cranes in cloisonne from the same time that symbolized Yongzheng and his son Honli, the future Qianlong.

 The jar does not bear the imperial mark of Yongzheng but of Qianlong.
-It was probably made in the period of transition between the two reigns, around 1736 of our calendar, the 14th and final year of Yongzheng.
+It was probably made in the period of transition between the two reigns, around 1736 CE, the 14th and final year of Yongzheng.

 1737 Falangcai on Glass